 - Virgin coconut oil: I love the wonderful flavor it gives the chocolate.
 I typically use Spectrum Virgin Coconut Oil.
 You can use your favorite brand.

 - Unsweetened cocoa powder: I prefer Dutch-processed cocoa powder, which is milder and not as acidic as natural cocoa powder.
-But if all you have on hand is natural cocoa powder, that works, too, in my experience.
+But if all you have on hand is natural cocoa powder, that works, too.

-- Honey: I find that just 2 tablespoons are the perfect amount.
-They give this chocolate the perfect dose of sweetness - not overly sweet or too bitter.
+- Honey: 2 tablespoons is the perfect amount.
+It gives the chocolate the perfect dose of sweetness - not overly sweet or too bitter.

 Variations

-- You can use food-grade cacao butter instead of coconut oil.
-This will result in more stable chocolate.
-I tried both, and personally, I prefer the flavor of chocolate made with coconut oil.
+You can use melted food-grade cacao butter instead of coconut oil.
+Melt it in the microwave in 30-second sessions until almost fully melted, as shown in the photo below, then sift in the cocoa powder.
+Using cacao butter will result in more stable chocolate.
+However, I tried both, and personally, I prefer the flavor of chocolate made with coconut oil.

 Instructions